Science Café – The Chikungunya Virus: an Emerging Threat

 The Chikungunya Virus, spread through mosquito bites, is an emerging threat to the southern United States.
 Even though this virus can cause large outbreaks of severe acute and persistent arthritis, there are currently no vaccines for the treatment of Chikungunya diseases.

-Join Dr. Fengwei Bai, on Monday, October 27, 2014, in Cook Library Room 123 at 6 p.m-7 p.m., as he discusses this new virus spreading to Mississippi, and how the development of vaccines requires an improved understanding of virus pathogenesis (the process by which an infection leads to disease).
+Join Dr. Fengwei Bai, on Monday, October 27, 2014, in Cook Library Room 123 (LIB 123), 6-7 p.m., as he discusses this new virus spreading to Mississippi, and how the development of vaccines requires an improved understanding of virus pathogenesis (the process by which an infection leads to disease).

-Dr. Bai, assistant professor in the Department of Biological Sciences, is a virology and immunologist who concentrates on Viral Pathogenesis and Immunity.
+Dr. Bai, assistant professor in the Department of Biological Sciences, is a virologist and immunologist who concentrates on viral pathogenesis and immunity.
 His research interests are to understand how viruses are recognized by the host’s innate immune system and how innate immunity initiates and generates protective adaptive immunity.
 His long-term research goal is to use this knowledge in rational design of effective vaccines or therapeutics, or of microbicides for the prevention of transmission of viral pathogens.

 During the café, he will discuss the Chikungunya Virus and virus pathogenesis.
 He will also discuss the basics of the Ebola virus as it is an item of concern due to current events.